 If a course is being hosting in your local area:

-- Submit an Electronic Training Request (ETR) through Direct Access to attend that exportable class.
+- Submit an Electronic Training Request (ETR) through Direct access and contact the Local Unit POC to attend that exportable class.

 - Selection of members to attend LAMS exportable training is handled by the hosting command.
-The POC for each exportable convening is listed on TQC’s website.
-Contact the POC when you submit your ETR to verify your seat in the course.
+The POC for each exportable convening is listed in TQC Shared Documents on TQC's portal page.
+To verify your seat in the course, contact the POC.

 If a class is not being hosted in your local area:

 - Submit an ETR through Direct Access to attend a Resident Course.
-TQC will select members to attend Resident LAMS.
+TQC will select members to attend Resident LAMS sessions based on earliest submission date.

 - Reserve members are authorized to only utilize ADT-OTD for exportable training in accordance with policy.